CharlotteJames/conda-hpc-snakemake-example/README.md

 1. Create an ssh-key for logging into BluePebble and GitHub
 2. Add the ssk-key to the ssh-agent on your computer
 3. Upload your public ssh-key to GitHub
-4. Edit your ~/.ssh/config file on your computer so that you use SSH to login to BluePebble
+4. Edit the `~/.ssh/config` file on your computer so that you use SSH to login to BluePebble
-5. Clone this repository to your `$WORK` partition on BluePebble using git
+5. Fork this repository, and clone the fork to your `$WORK` partition on BluePebble using git
-6. Run the `installConda.sh` script in the `code/setup/` directory to install conda on BluePebble
+6. Run the `installConda.sh` script in the `/code/setup/` directory to install conda on BluePebble

 Instructions to do these steps can be found in the homework from week 8.
 There will also be a drop-in session before week 9 teaching (9:30am - 10am) where we will help you complete this setup.